The impact of nonlocal coupling on deterministic and stochastic wavefront propagation in an ensemble of bistable oscillators: Introduction

+Multiplicative noise is well-known in the context of the stochastic control of the wavefront propagation speed in bistable systems.
+Moreover, the presence of multiplicative noise can give rise to noise-induced fronts and noise-triggered wavefront propagation in such systems \cite{santos1999}.
+Additive noise is known to control propagating fronts in excitable media and lattices (for instance, see resonant-like regularization of noise-induced fronts in a semiconductor lattice \cite{hizanidis2006}), as well as in systems exhibiting self-sustained spatially-periodic states \cite{clerc2005}.
+However, additive noise is less studied as a control factor for propagating fronts associated with the property of bistability.
+In particular, it has been reported in Ref. \cite{engel1985} that additive noise does not induce wavefront propagation in a symmetric bistable medium.
+In contrast, it is demonstrated in the present paper that additive noise can speed up the fronts in a bistable model naturally propagating in the absence of noise due to the presence of asymmetry.

 Adjusting the coupling strength and modifying the coupling topology represents a distinguishable approach for the wavefront propagation control which can be implemented in ensembles and networks of coupled oscillators.
 In particular, the property of the wavefront propagation in multiplex networks was reported in recent paper \cite{semenov2023-2}.
 In addition, the properties of nonlocal coupling were applied to control the activity bump expansion in an ensemble of bistable spiking oscillators \cite{semenov2023}.
 The effects revealed in Ref. \cite{semenov2023} indicate the constructive role of nonlocal coupling in the context of the wavefront propagation resulting in expansion of spiking activity patterns.
-Moreover, it was demonstrated that nonlocal coupling allows to save the propagating wavefront patterns being destroyed by noise in the presence of local coupling.
+Moreover, it was demonstrated that introducing nonlocal couplings can prevent wavefront patterns from being destroyed by noise.
 However, the ensemble models considered in paper \cite{semenov2023} are characterised by the complex dynamics of the ensemble element.
-It is not clear whether the established phenomena have fundamental character or are caused by the intrinsic peculiarities of the local dynamics.
+It is not clear whether the established phenomena have general character or are caused by the intrinsic peculiarities of the local dynamics.
 To answer this question, the wavefront propagation is discussed in the current paper on an example of nonlocally coupled oscillators exhibiting the simplest kind of bistability: the coexistence of two steady states.